-- Environmental Specialist;
+- 1) Environmental Specialist;

-- 2. Social Specialist;
+- 2) Social Specialist;

-- 3. Health and Safety Specialist; and
+- 3) Health and Safety Specialist; and

-- Right of Way/Land Acquisition Specialist.
+- 4) Right of Way/Land Acquisition Specialist.

-The ESHS Specialists will be responsible for preparing and supervising the project-specific ESMPs including auditing and advising on contractor EHS plans and performance through the ESA/ESMP

-Framework.
-This includes inter alia, ensuring proper implementation of the mitigation measures, approving and providing guidance on aspects of Environmental Health and Safety (EHS) to the Contractor, and acting as a liaison between the MPU and various stakeholders including contractors.
+The ESHS Specialist will be responsible for implementing environmental/social aspects of the Program through the ESA/ESMP Framework as well as preparing and supervising the project-specific ESMPs.
+This includes inter alia, ensuring proper implementation of the mitigation measures, providing guidance on aspects of Environmental Health and Safety (EHS) to the Contractor, and acting as a liaison between the MPU and various stakeholders including contractors.